-- fees and expenses incurred under the Existing Agreement for the fiscal year ended December 31, 2005; - a pro forma presentation of the fees and expenses under the Existing Agreement for the fiscal year ended December 31, 2005 if we had elected to account for our stockbased compensation under the fair value provisions of SFAS No. 123(R) for the fiscal year ended December 31, 2005; and - a pro forma presentation of the fees and expenses under the Proposed and Administration Agreements as if the Proposed and Administration Agreements had been in effect for the fiscal year ended December 31, 2005.
+- fees and expenses incurred under the Existing Agreement for the fiscal year ended December 31, 2005; - a pro forma presentation of the fees and expenses under the Existing Agreement for the fiscal year ended December 31, 2005 if we had elected to account for our stockbased compensation under the fair value provisions of SFAS No. 123(R) for the fiscal year ended December 31, 2005; and - a pro forma presentation of the fees and expenses under the Proposed and Administration Agreements as if the Proposed and Administration Agreements had been in effect, and as if the 2003 Plan had not been in effect, for the fiscal year ended December 31, 2005.

 The fees and expenses table is intended to assist you in understanding these fees and expenses, and should not be considered a representation of past or future expenses or annual rates of return.
 Actual expenses or annual rates of return may be more or less than those used for purposes of the fee table and example.
 All information presented below is unaudited and is based on unaudited financial information as of and for the year ended December 31, 2005.
+Further, stockholders should note that the amount of expense that we would have incurred for the fiscal year ended December 31, 2005 if we had elected to account for our stock-based compensation under SFAS No. 123(R), as shown in the pro forma presentation below under "Pro Forma"